 One of the best parts about having retro gear pass through your hands is the ability to perform preventative maintenance on hardware.
 What’s the easiest preventative maintenance that can be carried out?
 Lovely little through-hole capacitors.
 Here’s the list for the NetComm Mega-i-Modem, aka CD2004.
 There’s a few models of this fellow.
 The one I came across was a very late 2008 (!) model.

-The last number on the list is the Element 14 / Farnell order number used.
+The last number on the list is the manufacturer part number.
 Baby sushi denotes that the capacitor is quite small and not needing to be measured.
-I think they were 11mm (h) x 4mm (w) from memory.
+I think they were roughly 11mm (h) x 4mm (w) from memory.

 On the underside of the modem it reads:

 The formatting isn’t too web friendly, copy the raw text out and paste it into a non-rich text editor (Such as Notepad or TextEdit – in plain text mode) and you’ll probably be fine. 😄